The Tahi Rua Toru Tech Challenge is now open for schools, kura and code clubs to sign up for more information and to get involved.

 Teachers and student teams have full access to the 123Tech resources and material to take part in the Challenge.

-Note that student teams must be entered by their teacher (or code club coordinator) and cannot sign up to the Challenge directly.
+Note that student teams must be entered by their teacher (or code club coordinator) and cannot sign up for the Challenge directly.

 What’s involved for teachers and coordinators

-Teachers are the gatekeepers to their classroom.
+Teachers are the gatekeepers to their classrooms.
 Other than general weekly updates on the Challenge, all communication comes through you: